nasosev/cva/README.md

       2. As conclusions of theorems/lemmas/constructions/etc. (outputs)
 - In this way, all structures in the 'interior' of the formalisation can safely be assumed to be well-defined.

+## Notes

+- Documentation is generated using ChatGPT and has not been proofread! :sweat_smile:

 ## Acknowledgements

 Many, many thanks to Callum Bannister, Kait Lam, and Scott Heiner for their help with this project! :heart: